supertigim/turtlebot3_machine_learning/turtlebot3_auto_docking/README.md

 ### > Building Dataset and Training ConvNet

-There are two dataset required in order to train neural networks properly.
-Training dataset is just for training as you can guess by its name, meanwhile test dataset is to evaluate the model to check if it is trained well.
+The gathered dataset need to be divided into two.
+One group called ‘training dataset’ is for training meanwhile other one called ‘testing dataset’ is to evaluate the model to see if training is done well.
 All dataset are placed in /data/train and /data/validation respectively.
 Dataset used here are in the [link](https://cloud.tigiminsight.com/index.php/s/eNCU70mrTem6WjF)

     $(ros) python dataset_preparation.py